dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ## Data loading
 Data is loaded using `INSERT VALUES` statements by default.

 Efficient loading from a staging filesystem is also supported by configuring an Amazon S3 or Azure Blob Storage bucket as a staging destination.
-When staging is enabled `dlt` will upload data in `parquet` files to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.
+When staging is enabled, `dlt` will upload data in `parquet` files to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.
 For more information on staging, see the [staging support](#staging-support) section below.

 ## Supported file formats